cvitter/humio-aws-deploy/README.md

 # License
 The content in this repository is Open Source material released under the Apache 2.0 License.
 Please see the [LICENSE](LICENSE) file for full license details.

+# Disclaimer
+The code in this repository is not sponsored or supported by Humio.

 # Authors
 * Author: [Craig Vitter](https://github.com/cvitter)